Summary IconKey Takeaways

 }

 The script should store the returned data on a local machine.
-Once this is complete, you can begin loading the data to BigQuery.
+Once this is complete, you can begin load the data into Google BigQuery.

 The following steps will take you through the process of loading the extracted data from Magento to BigQuery using Google Cloud Console.